rogerfan48/I2P2-TowerDefense/README.md

   - Quick-access hotkeys for all towers and tools, marked with red letters in the top-left corner of each item
   - Local scoreboard system that persists between game sessions
   - Paginated scoreboard featuring 10 records per page with a maximum capacity of 20 records
+- `INFO:` coded and designed based on the template given from the TAs, not fully initiated by myself

 ### Project Deliverables
 - Gameplay Screenshot